Smoothsort

 In computer science, smoothsort is a comparison-based sorting algorithm.
 A variant of heapsort, it was invented and published by Edsger Dijkstra in 1981.
-Like heapsort, smoothsort is an in-place algorithm with an upper bound of O(n log n) operations (see big O notation), but it is not a stable sort.
+Like heapsort, smoothsort is an in-place algorithm with an upper bound of O(n log n) operations (see big O notation).
+Like heapsort, smoothsort is not a stable sort.
 The advantage of smoothsort is that it comes closer to O(n) time if the input is already sorted to some degree, whereas heapsort averages O(n log n) regardless of the initial sorted state.

 Overview

 Like heapsort, smoothsort organizes the input into a priority queue and then repeatedly extracts the maximum.
 Also like heapsort, the priority queue is an implicit heap data structure (a heap-ordered implicit binary tree), which occupies a prefix of the array.
 Each extraction shrinks the prefix and adds the extracted element to a growing sorted suffix.
 When the prefix has shrunk to nothing, the array is completely sorted.

 Heapsort maps the binary tree to the array using a top-down breadth-first traversal of the tree; the array begins with the root of the tree, then its two children, then four grandchildren, and so on.
 Every element has a well-defined depth below the root of the tree, and every element except the root has its parent earlier in the array.
 Its height above the leaves, however, depends on the size of the array.
 This has the disadvantage that every element must be moved as part of the sorting process: it must pass through the root before being moved to its final location.

 Smoothsort uses a different mapping, a bottom-up depth-first post-order traversal.
 A left child is followed by the subtree rooted at its sibling, and a right child is followed by its parent.
 Every element has a well-defined height above the leaves, and every non-leaf element has its children earlier in the array.
 Its depth below the root, however, depends on the size of the array.
 The algorithm is organized so the root is at the end of the heap, and at the moment that an element is extracted from the heap it is already in its final location and does not need to be moved.
 Also, a sorted array is already a valid heap, and many sorted intervals are valid heap-ordered subtrees.